matmcreative/Belly_Button_Diversity_Plotly/README.md

 # Deployment

-Deploy your app to a free static page hosting service, such as GitHub Pages.
+Deploy app to GitHub Pages.
 Submit the links to your deployment and your GitHub repo.

 ### About the Data